postcss/postcss/docs/guidelines/runner.md

 such as `ChangeLog.md`, `History.md`, or with [GitHub Releases].
 Visit [Keep A Changelog] for more information on how to write one of these.

-Of course you should use [SemVer].
+Of course, you should use [SemVer].

 [Keep A Changelog]: http://keepachangelog.com/
 [GitHub Releases]:  https://help.github.com/articles/creating-releases/